 - OS: Windows

-This is a more high-end and user-friendly broadcasting software designed for helping new streamers to broadcast with ease.
-Without further ado, let's get started!
+This is a more high-end desktop recording software designed for helping streamers broadcast with ease.

 You have to sign in Xsplit with an account when you launch it, whatever Twitch, YouTube, Facebook or something else.
 The first look to Xsplit amazed me for its simplicity and decent working space.
 It gives more room to the monitor instead of tools.